getsentry/raven-python/README.rst

    :alt: Code Climate

-Raven is the official Python client for `Sentry <http://getsentry.com/>`_, officially supports Python 2.6–2.7 & 3.3–3.7, and runs on PyPy and Google App Engine.
+Raven is the official Python client for `Sentry`_, officially supports Python 2.6–2.7 & 3.3–3.7, and runs on PyPy and Google App Engine.

 It tracks errors and exceptions that happen during the